Yorkshire Chess History

 Michael John Haygarth

-His paternal grandfather was Keighley-born Rhodes Haygarth, a medical practitioner, in the Cross Gates area of Leeds.
 The 1911 census found 40-year-old Rhodes Haygarth, with his wife 41-year-old Haworth-born Mary Ann Haygarth, 9-year-old son John Rhodes Haygarth (Mike’s Father), and one domestic servant, living at 15 Austhorpe Road, Cross Gates, Leeds.
 The doctor and his wife had been married for eleven years.
+Directories show that Rhodes Haygarth was in a joint practice with a certain Dr. Ashmore, as Haygarth & Ashmore, physicians and surgeons, with consulting rooms at 15 Austhorpe Road.
+(He may well have served as doctor to Geoff Sunderland’s parents and Geoff himself in childhood at least.)

 The banns of marriage between John Rhodes Haygarth (then of Manston) and Gladys Lilian Finch (of St. Mary’s Beeston) were read at St. James, Manston, on 18/06/1933, 25/06/1933 and 02/07/1933.
 Presumably nobody declared “any just cause or impediment why these persons should not be joined together in holy matrimony”, as the couple were accordingly married on 19/07/1933 at Beeston parish church by Hubert Spence.
 The 32-year-old groom was described as a chartered accountant of Ashfield, Cross Gates, Leeds, and son of Rhodes Haygarth, medical practitioner.
 The 26-year-old bride was described as a shorthand typist, of 33 Cross Flatts Row, and daughter of Charles Bland Finch, coal merchant.

-The couple’s first (only?) child, Michael John Haygarth, was born in Leeds on the 11th of October 1934.
+The couple’s first child, Michael John Haygarth, was born in Leeds on the 11th of October 1934.
+The following would appear to be subsequently-born siblings: Margery Haygarth born 27/09/1935, Greta M Haygarth born 1938, and Nigel C Haygarth born 1943.

 In the 1960s, his father lived at 40 Heathfield, Leeds 16 (phone book, 1962, 1967), and it is possible Mike still lived at his parental home at this stage.
 His father died during the third quarter of 1974, but his mother was still alive then.
 (No phone book entry 1981.)